MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

   * Back buttons
   * Page headers
   * Hamburger menus
 * Tab must not have a horizontal scroll.
-Whiteboarding apps and other apps that require a larger canvas to allow users to collaborate without a perceived broken app experience, can use horizontal scroll depending on their business need. [*Suggested Fix*]
+Whiteboard apps and other apps that require a larger canvas to allow users to collaborate without a perceived broken app experience, can use horizontal scroll depending on their business need. [*Suggested Fix*]

 * Deep links in tabs must not link to an external webpage but within Teams.
 For example, task modules or other tabs. [*Mandatory Fix*]